Ojay97-hub/spontaneous-trip-generator/README.md

 ## Iterations (Agile Sprints)

 **Iteration 1: MVP Delivery**
-- Set up backend with Django REST API to serve random Canadian destinations (hardcoded list)
+- Set up backend with Django REST API to serve random destinations (hardcoded list)
 - Create frontend with React + Vite + Tailwind CSS
 - Implement UI: button to get a destination, display city name and description
 - Connect frontend to backend API
 - Basic error handling and loading states

 **Iteration 2: Enhancements**
+- Dynamic hero image and country flag in hero section
-- Add images for destinations
+- Support for multiple countries (not just Canada)
 - Allow user to filter by province/region
 - Improve UI/UX with animations and responsive design
 - Add more destinations to the backend

 **Iteration 3: Expansion**
+- Dynamic country-based hero images and flags
 - Add support for more countries/regions
 - Allow users to save favorite destinations (requires backend/db changes)
 - Prepare for deployment (hosting, environment variables, etc.)